anttisalonen/progbook/rst/redis.rst

 The interface is typically, though not always, a TCP/IP socket, such that a program can connect to it over web (or from the same machine as the database is running on), and then send commands and data to the database, and receive data.

-In some cases, like our programs that worked with 10,000 quadratic function definitions, as databases can be used to store data persistently, a database can be used instead of storing data in a file.
+In some cases, like our programs that worked with 10,000 quadratic equation definitions, as databases can be used to store data persistently, a database can be used instead of storing data in a file.
 The program would then read the data from the database instead of a file.

 SQL vs. NoSQL
 =============